sroccaserra/renoise-8-bit-sample-loader/README.md

 - [X] Setup test environment for a quicker feedback
 - [X] Parse sample rate info from the VHDR chunk
 - [X] Find the BODY chunk
 - [X] Load the BODY chunk data to the current sample <-- If I can do that, the project will be ok.
 If not I'll need some help.
 - [X] Allow to load a RAW file
+- [X] Parse loop info from the VHDR chunk
+- [X] Set the loop start in the current sample
 - [ ] Check the signed char [-128, 127] to Lua [-1, 1] float conversion.
+How
-How can it be right ?
+  can it be right ?
-- [ ] Parse loop info from the VHDR chunk
-- [ ] Set the loop start in the current sample
 - [ ] Deal with variable chunk order (or check that the VHDR chunk always starts at byte 13)
+- [ ] More checks!
+- [ ] More error messages!
 ```

 Then maybe:

 ```
+- [ ] Add a right-click option to load the file from the disk browser panel
 - [ ] Allow to select sample rate for RAW files
 - [ ] Support many octaves from IFF files (add slices in Renoise?)
 ```